ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 The `<literal>` tag is not yet supported in eZ Platform.
 For more information about this, please have a look at [EZP-29328](https://issues.ibexa.co/browse/EZP-29328) and [EZP-29027](https://issues.ibexa.co/browse/EZP-29027).

-When you are ready to migrate your eZ Publish XmlText content to the eZ Platform RichText format and start using pure eZ Platform setup, start the conversion script without the `--dry-run` option.
+When you're ready to migrate your eZ Publish XmlText content to the eZ Platform RichText format and start using pure eZ Platform setup, start the conversion script without the `--dry-run` option.
 Execute the following from &lt;new-ez-root&gt;:

 `php -d memory_limit=1536M bin/console ezxmltext:convert-to-richtext --export-dir=ezxmltext-export --export-dir-filter=notice,warning,error --concurrency 4 -v`